DD3Boh/OuterTune/README.md

 [<img src="https://github.com/machiav3lli/oandbackupx/blob/034b226cea5c1b30eb4f6a6f313e4dadcbb0ece4/badge_github.png" alt="Get it on GitHub" height="80">](https://github.com/DD3Boh/OuterTune/releases/latest)

 ## Features

+OuterTune is a supercharged fork of [InnerTune](https://github.com/z-huang/InnerTune), with advanced account synchronization, local media playback, multiple queues, and a new take on UI design.

 - Play, search, and save all your songs, videos, albums, and playlists from YouTube Music
     - Song downloading for offline playback